The College of Integrated Nutrition and Homeopathy

 - The contract

 2.1 These terms and conditions are for those applying to join The College of Integrated Nutrition and Homeopathy.
-By accepting an offer to study you are entering into a legally binding contract with the College and confirm that you agree to these terms and conditions and you should keep a copy for your own records.
+By accepting an offer to study you are entering into a legally binding contract (The Welcome Guide) with the College and confirm that you agree to these terms and conditions and you should keep a copy for your own records.

 - Your rights and obligations